 4. Regarding your discussion of the logit versus OLS.
 My understanding of the traditional debate is that some researchers view the logit as preferable since it provides sensible predictions (not outside the 0/1 balance of a probability), whereas other researchers argue that such predictions are irrelevant in research focusing on marginal effects.
 Further, those who support OLS suggests that it is more robust since the logit is inconsistent if the logistic functional form is incorrect which rules out heteroscedasticity that many researchers see as ubiquitous (although the quasi-maximum likelihood approach addresses some of these concerns), or if there are omitted variables (regardless of whether or not they are correlated with the included variables), etc. It is not clear to me how strong the evidence is on either side of this divide, but I think there are credible arguments on both sides.

-(repeated from above from point 2b) Our initial submission included only the LPM because the vast majority of papers we have seen where the dependent variable was a binary response used only the LPM and we were just trying to follow convention.
+Our initial submission included only the LPM because the vast majority of papers we have seen where the dependent variable was a binary response used only the LPM and we were just trying to follow convention.
 We eventually elected to include both the logit and LPM models in the paper because we suspect some readers have strong preferences for one or the other.
 Angrist seems to be quite in favour of always running LPM, and he once said “[OLS] always predicts y as well as possible, and y can be Bernoulli or non-negative or whatever, … I think regression is always appropriate”.

 The most compelling reason to show results from both models, regardless of the researcher’s preference, is that the policy effect is measured both as a proportional change in probability, with the logistic model, and as a fixed change in percentage points, with the linear probability model.
 This is important in our context because of the large gender differences in the baseline probability of getting a ticket; otherwise, the reader would be left with the question: There exists a difference in terms of percentage points but is the difference still apparent when measured as a proportional change in probability?
 We did not adequately highlight this in the paper, but it is worth mentioning in more detail.